bioconda/bioconda-recipes/docs/source/faqs.rst

 - These environment variables are then seen by conda-build and used to fill in the templated variables via jinja2.

+To find out against which version you can pin a package, e.g. x.y.* or x.* please use [ABI-Laboratory](https://abi-laboratory.pro/tracker/timeline/gsl/).

 What's the lifecycle of a bioconda package?
 -------------------------------------------